oschwengers/asap/CONTRIBUTING.md

 ## Make sure that your branch contains clean commits
 - Follow the common sense guidelines for writing good commit messages (see below).
 - Make separate commits for separate changes.
 If you cannot describe what the commit does in one sentence, it is probably a mix of changes and should be separated into several commits.
-- Do not merge `master` or `development` into your branch.
+- Do not merge `master` into your branch.
 Use `git rebase` if you need to resolve merge conflicts or include the latest changes.

 ## Check your coding style
 - Make sure your contributions and changes follow the coding and indentation style of the code surrounding your changes.